 If you are crazy enough to watch mainstream news, you will be forgiven for thinking that we are all heading towards a bloody end of days.
 Global warming out of control, plastic pollution filling the oceans and a population that continues consuming all as it grows exponentially.
 Feeling despair yet?

 But what if there was something you could do to help fix all these problems.
-Just you… all on your own? more “The power of one – Inspiration to change the world!”
+Just you… all on your own?
+Continue reading “The power of one – Inspiration to change the world!”

 When you create a sustainable house for green living, you are creating a house that is healthy, light and inviting.
 A sustainable house should compliment the environment and utilise the many free gifts available.